You Won't Believe What Stress Does To Your Heart!

 In Good Health,

-Stacy Spence is an Integrative Medical Practitioner and acupuncturist in Chapel Hill, North Carolina specializing in pain relief.
-She loves sharing her passion for natural approaches to professional women through her online articles and at her clinic.
+Stacy Spence is an Integrative Medical Practitioner and acupuncturist in Greer, South Carolina specializing in pain relief and women's health.